 Meanwhile, when many thousands of the crowd had gathered so that they were trampling on one another, Jesus began to speak first to his disciples, “Be on your guard against the yeast of the Pharisees, which is hypocrisy.
 (Luke 12:1 NET)

-The term hypocrite originated in the Greek drama and means to “put on the face.”
+The term hypocrite originated in Greek drama and means to “put on the face.”
 The hypocrite was an actor in a play.
 He pretended to be something that he was not.
-The Pharisee pretended to be spiritual as he paraded his giving, his praying, and his fasting (Matthew 6).
-All of his good works were done to be “seen of men” (Matthew 23:25).
+The Pharisee pretended to be spiritual as he paraded his giving, praying, and fasting (Matthew 6).
+They were actors on the stage of life!
+All of their good works were done to be “seen of men” (Matthew 23:5).
 Christ warned his disciples to “beware” of this leaven by making sure their inside was as good as their outside:

 Hypocrites!
 Isaiah prophesied correctly about you when he said, ‘This people honors me with their lips, but their heart is far from me, and they worship me in vain, teaching as doctrines the commandments of men.’ ” (Matthew 15:7–9 NET)

 Thus you nullify the word of God by your tradition that you have handed down.
 And you do many things like this.”
 (Mark 7:13 NET)